Stoyan-Ivanov/Weatherful/README.md

 	- Retrofit (by Square - http://square.github.io/retrofit/ ) - used for handling network requests.
 	- Butter Knife (by Jake Wharton - http://jakewharton.github.io/butterknife/ ) - used for data binding.
 	- Glide (by Bumptech - https://github.com/bumptech/glide ) - used for image loading.
+	- Dagger2 (by Google - https://github.com/google/dagger) - used for dependency injection.
+	- RxJava2 (by ReactiveX - https://github.com/ReactiveX/RxJava) - used for for composing asynchronous and event-based programs using the observable pattern.
+	- PagerIndicatorView (by romandanylyk - https://github.com/romandanylyk/PageIndicatorView) - used for indication of fragments in view pager.

 - Analytics service: